NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     // let numOfAttributes1, numOfAttributes2 be the number of attributes in srcRelation1 and srcRelation2 respectively
     // (note: the number of attributes field is present in relation catalog entry)

-    // TODO: Discuss if needed
-    // Next step ensures that an index exists for atleast one of the relations /* if both the attributes of src rels have B+ tree: if rel1 has more records than rel2 swap srcrel1, srcrel2(swap srcrelname, relid, target attribute names) else if none of target attrs has bplus tree: if rel1 has more records than rel2 swap srcrel1, srcrel2(swap srcrelname, relid, target attribute names) create bplus tree on attr2 in rel2 (using create_bplus() method of bplus layer) If create fails return E_DISKFULL
+    // Next step ensures that an index exists for atleast one of the relations /* if both the attributes of src rels have B+ tree: if rel1 has more records than rel2, swap srcRelation1 and srcRelation2 (and all associated variables) else if none of target attrs has bplus tree: if rel1 has more records than rel2, swap srcRelation1 and srcRelation2 (and all associated variables) create bplus tree on attr2 in rel2 (using BPlusTree:bPlusCreate()) If create fails return E_DISKFULL
     */